 Housing costs in Georgetown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Georgetown is a decidedly white-collar town, with fully 88.01% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Georgetown is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Georgetown who work in management occupations (15.47%), sales jobs (12.49%), and office and administrative support (12.47%).
+Georgetown is a decidedly white-collar town, with fully 85.35% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Georgetown is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Georgetown who work in management occupations (13.49%), office and administrative support (11.49%), and business and financial occupations (10.21%).

 Also of interest is that Georgetown has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Georgetown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Georgetown residents report their race to be White, followed by Asian.
-Important ancestries of people in Georgetown include Italian, English, German, and French .
+Important ancestries of people in Georgetown include Irish, Italian, English, German, and French Canadian.

 The most common language spoken in Georgetown is English.
-Other important languages spoken here include Portuguese and German.
+Other important languages spoken here include Spanish and Other Indo-European.